 – EDX: EdX has an interesting MLOps course.
 This program focuses specifically on scaling up TinyML.
 The concept of TinyML has gained popularity in recent years.
 And this course is all about starting there and building a larger ML system.

 In short, MLOps is essential for machine learning success at scale.
 It helps to ensure that models are deployed correctly and continue to work as expected.
 Automated processes can also help to reduce the time it takes to go from idea to production.
-Finally, MLOps pipelines are designed to be flexible to be easily adjusted to accommodate changes in the data or the model.
+Finally, MLOps pipelines are designed to be flexible and easily adjusted to accommodate changes in the data or the model.

 We’ve discussed some popular MLOps platforms and courses to get started.